[Comment: For publication dates of the C.F.R. referenced in this rule, see paragraph (B) (15)(b) of rule 3717-1-01 of the Administrative Code.]

 (v) A food contact notification that is effective; and

-(c) Be applied only to hands that are cleaned as specified under paragraph (B) of this rule.
+(c) Be applied only to hands that are cleaned as specified under paragraph (B)

 (2) If a hand antiseptic or a hand antiseptic solution used as a hand dip does not meet the criteria specified under paragraph (E)(1)(b) of this rule, use shall be:

 (a) Followed by thorough hand rinsing in clean water before hand contact with food or by the use of gloves; or